 So you need a place to store your things, but before you start investigating various options available, ask yourself the following questions:

-- Ask yourself if you need all the stuff you need to store?
+- Do you need all the stuff you need to store?

-- If I got rid of stuff, would I really miss it?
+- If you got rid of the stuff, would you miss it?

-- When was the last time I used it? (if you can't answer this, you should probably chuck it!)
+- When was the last time you used it? (if you can't answer this, you should probably chuck it!)

 - Does it have any sentimental or monetary value?